adamaviv/ic220-s19/units/unit_08.md

 In our single cycle model, all four stages must be completed before the next load of laundry completes.
-For example, if we look at this as cycle diagram, where each action takes 1 cyle of time (maybe an hour?), we would have eh following diagram for completed four loads of laundry:
+For example, if we look at this as cycle diagram, where each action takes 1 cycle of time (maybe an hour?), we would have eh following diagram for completed four loads of laundry: